• Skip to primary navigation

 • Grease and line 2 x 20 cm (8″) baking tins with baking paper (you can use butter or oil).

-• Cream together the softened butter and sugar with an electric whisk until light and fluffy.
+• Cream the softened butter and sugar with an electric whisk until light and fluffy.
 Be patient as it could take between 5 to 10 minutes.

-• Very gradually whisk in the beaten egg (don’t worry if the mixture splits, but if you whisked it enough it shouldn’t).
+• Very gradually whisk in the beaten egg (don’t worry if the mixture splits, but if you whisked it enough, it shouldn’t).

-• Fold in the self raising flour with a metal spoon in a figure of 8.
+• Fold in the self-raising flour with a metal spoon in a figure of 8.

 • Spoon the mixture equally into the 2 cake tins.